A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The AL hierarchy and a Lax pair for its master symmetries

-Similarly, using the factorisation of $A_2$ in \eqref{Expression A}, gives
+Similarly, using the factorisation of $A_2$ in~\eqref{Expression A}, gives

-Using the factorisation of $A_2^{-1}$ in \eqref{Expression A^{-1}} and the factorisation of $D_2^*$ in \eqref{dressing D_2}, we get
+Using the factorisation of $A_2^{-1}$ in~\eqref{Expression A^{-1}} and the factorisation of $D_2^*$ in~\eqref{dressing D_2}, we get

-Substituting these results in the transpose of \eqref{Term 1 Term 2 A_2}, we obtain
+Substituting these results in the transpose of~\eqref{Term 1 Term 2 A_2}, we obtain

-Since $(S_1^{-1}\,h)^T$ is upper triangular and $S_2^T\,h^{-1}$ is lower triangular with diagonal elements equal to 1, by taking the strictly lower part of both sides of this equation, we obtain \eqref{master S_2}.
+Since $\big(S_1^{-1}h\big)^T$ is upper triangular and $S_2^Th^{-1}$ is lower triangular with diagonal elements equal to~1, by taking the strictly lower part of both sides of this equation, we obtain~\eqref{master S_2}.
 This concludes the proof of the lemma. \end{proof}

-We are now able to obtain a Lax pair representation for the master symmetries vector fields $\mathcal{V}_k, k\in\mathbb{Z}$. \begin{theorem} The "dressed up" form of the moment equation \eqref{master symmetries moment matrix} gives the following Lax pair representation for the master symmetries vector fields $\mathcal{V}_k$ on the semi-infinite CMV matrices $(A_1,A_2)$
+We are now able to obtain a~Lax pair representation for the master symmetries vector f\/ields~$\mathcal{V}_k$, $k\in\mathbb{Z}$. \begin{Theorem} The ``dressed up'' form of the moment equation~\eqref{master symmetries moment matrix} gives the following Lax pair representation for the master symmetries vector fields $\mathcal{V}_k$ on the semi-infinite CMV matrices $(A_1,A_2)$

 or equivalently